GrinonBarrett/Taksidos/Core Rules/Character Creation/Species/Iptemenoi.md

 **Fly speed**: You can fly at a speed of 6 yards per move.
 You must fly at least 3 yards per round to remain airborne.

-**Unarmed Attacks**: Your unarmed attacks have a range of one quarter-meter.
-They use your [Body].
-They deal 1d2 damage.
-On a critical hit, they deal 1d3 damage.
+**Unarmed Attacks**: Your unarmed attacks have a range of one foot.

 **Table**: *Wound Allocation*
 | Result | **Name of Wound** | Effects                                                        |